 Review Your Retirement Plan

-SIMPLE and 401(k) plans.
-SIMPLE and 401(k) plans must be established or set up during the calendar year even if the plan is funded retroactively next year.
-SIMPLE plans must be established before October 1, and 401(k) plans must be established by December 31.
-Review your current plan to see if it and your funding levels are appropriate for your needs for the year to come.
+SIMPLE and 401(k) plans must be established or set up during the calendar year, even if the plan is funded retroactively next year.
+SIMPLE plans must be established before Oct.
+1, and 401(k) plans must be established by Dec.
+31.

 Review Your Choice of Business Entity